nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 nginxlb2 10.1.1.5
 ```

 The only tool you need for this, is an HTTP load generation tool.
-WRK, running in a docker container outside the cluster is what is shown here.
+WRK, running in a docker container outside the cluster is shown here.

-- Start WRK, on a client outside the cluster.
+1. Start WRK, on a client outside the cluster.
 This command runs WRK for 15 minutes, targets the NGINX LB Server URL of https://10.1.1.4/coffee.
 The host header is required, cafe.example.com, as NGINX is configured for this server_name.
 (And so is the NGINX Ingress Controller).

 ```bash
 docker run --rm williamyeh/wrk -t2 -c200 -d15m -H 'Host: cafe.example.com' --timeout 2s https://10.1.1.4/coffee